jmablog/simple-presentations-generator/README.md

 ```
 pptx:
   reference-doc: _resources/templates/pptx/cosmic-latte.pptx
 ```

 Change this to one of the other themes available in `_resources/templates/pptx`.
-Options are `cosmic-latter`, `classy`, `dark-mode`, and `nord-theme`.
+Options are `cosmic-latte`, `classy`, `dark-mode`, and `nord-theme`.

 ## Further customisation